riot/riot.github.io/migration-guide.md

 </my-component>
 ```

-Even better, you can use the `classNames` directly in your components logic keeping your templates clean avoiding the use of `riot.install` for example:
+Even better, you can use the `classNames` directly in your component's logic, keeping your templates clean avoiding the use of `riot.install`.
+For example:

 ```html
 <my-component>